 Mailing bags and envelopes

 Tough paper or rigid cardboard mailers and envelopes are great as they can be composted or recycled (as long as there's no plastic tape).
 You can even go one step further by re-using old mailers.
 I keep my my used cardboard mailers (and my local post office holds on to their used mailers for me).
 I'm a bit over particular about how things look so I've started turning mine inside-out and making new tough envelopes for mailing my card sets to customers (see pics below).
 I find it fun :)

 Of course, larger items can be mailed in used cardboard boxes, but I'll be trying to avoid the plastic tape from now on (see above).
 And, while I'm on the topic of larger items, I'm always torn as to whether or not I should use the plastic bubble wrap that I've been hoarding from parcels I've received in the mail.
 I do use it to protect some of my soft sculptures when posting, hoping that the recipient will then re-use it and that it will be used over and over in this way.
 Maybe that's wishful thinking.
 I guess I could put it in with the soft plastics recycling... and find an alternative.

 Anyway, these are my thoughts on the packaging I'll now use for my cards (and other things) and I hope it's been helpful.
 Maybe you'd like to share some ideas that I haven't thought of, or correct me if I've got anything wrong!
 I'd love to hear your suggestions in the comments below.

 Hello and welcome...

 My name is Margeaux Davis.
-I'm a doll / toy maker and illustrator.
+I'm a cloth doll artist, toy maker and illustrator.